Island-wide blackout hits Puerto Rico as residents prepare for Easter weekend

 “This is unacceptable,” said Josué Colón, the island's so-called energy czar and former executive director of Puerto Rico’s Electric Power Authority.

 It was not immediately clear what caused the shutdown, the latest in a string of major blackouts on the island in recent years.
-Gov. Jenniffer González, who was traveling, said officials were "working diligently" to address the outage.
+Gov. Jenniffer González, who cut her weeklong vacation short and was returning to the island on Wednesday night, said officials were "working diligently" to address the outage.

 Thousands of Puerto Ricans were fuming over the latest outage, with many renewing their calls that the government cancel the contract with Luma and Genera PR, which oversees generation of power on the island.

+The island of 3.2 million residents has a more than 40% poverty rate, and not everyone can afford solar panels or generators.
+While there was a push to use more renewable energy sources under the administration of former U.S. President Joe Biden, which provided Puerto Rico with mega generators and other resources, experts worry that won't happen under U.S. President Donald Trump.

+Roughly 117,000 homes and businesses on the island have solar rooftops.
+Meanwhile, petroleum-fired power plants provide 62% of Puerto Rico's power, natural gas 24%, coal 8% and renewables 7%, according to the U.S. Energy Information Administration.

-Daniel Hernández, vice president of operations at Genera PR, said at a news conference that a disturbance hit the transmission system shortly after noon, during a time when the grid is vulnerable because there are not many machines regulating frequency at that hour.
+Daniel Hernández, vice president of operations at Genera PR, said at a news conference that a disturbance hit the transmission system shortly after noon on Wednesday, during a time when the grid is vulnerable because there are not many machines regulating frequency at that hour.

 The last island-wide blackout occurred on New Year's Eve.